-Co-investigator 'time' allocation and salary costs must be entered under the standard 'Co-Investigator' section.
+Co-investigator 'time' allocation and salary costs must be entered under the standard 'Colnvestigator' section.
 (Please tick the 'Exception' box to ensure 100 per cent costs claimed).
 Other staff related costs whether, fieldwork, equipment or travel and subsistence should be entered in the 'Other DI' Section as exceptions and marked as Co-I costs.

 All costs must be specifically justified, and applicants must explain why such costs are required to achieve the aims of the research project.
 Applicants must also state clearly in the 'Justification for Resources' attachment of the Je-S form which costs in the proposal relate to the UK co-investigator's business, civil society or government body.
-Please note that UK co-investigator's business or civil society salary costs should only be claimed where clear justification is provided as to why this cost cannot be met by the UK co-investigator's business or civil society and be met by the UK co-investigator's business.
+Please note that UK co-investigator's business or civil society salary costs should only be claimed where clear justification is provided as to why this cost cannot be met by the UK co-investigator's business or civil society organisation.

-Host/submitting institutions are reminded that for calls that encourage non-academic Co-ls, a suitable support structure should be in place to assist such individuals in registering for Je-S accounts and contributing to the research case.
+Host/submitting institutions are reminded that for calls that encourage non-academic Co-ls, a suitable support structure should be in place to assist such individuals in registering for JeS accounts and contributing to the research case.